lynnpye/sl_triggers/extern/libraries/ostim/sl_triggers_function_library_ostim.md

 **Description**

-prevents this actor from climaxing, including the prevention of auto climax animations does not prevent the climaxes of auto climax animations that already started
+Prevents this actor from climaxing, including the prevention of auto climax animations Does not prevent the climaxes of auto climax animations that already started

 **Parameters**

-    actor: target Actor
+    Form actor: target Actor

 **Example**